Ribosome-Packet-Processor/Ribosome-P4/README.md

 ```bash
 ./p4_build.sh -DSPLIT=128 ribosome.p4 # Do not split packets with "length <= SPLIT"
 ```
-You can specify the `split threshold` modifying the value of `SPLIT`.
-This parameter set the threshold under which Ribosome does not split the packets.
+You can specify the split threshold modifying the value of `SPLIT`.
+This parameter sets the threshold under which Ribosome does not split the packets.
 The threshold is expressed in bytes.

 You can add a custom split threshold by editing the `parsers/ingress_parser.p4` file, in the `check_ip_len` state.